Sign up to receive beautynews, product samples, couponsand more.

 Sorry, you must log in to save an item.

-To clean your complexion without causing it to become flaky and dry, consider using a cream cleanser this season.
-Gel or foaming cleansers may be too harsh for use this winter.
-In addition to removing surface dirt, sweat and oil, they may also strip your skin of the little natural moisture it has left – and this is oil you’ll want to preserve, not eliminate completely.
-A cream-based cleanser, like the L'Oréal Paris Age Perfect Nourishing Cream Cleanser, can still deliver a clean, fresh feel depriving skin of its natural moisture.
-And, remember this good skin care routine rule to always follow, but especially this season: Wash your face using lukewarm, tepid water, as hot water can further strip your skin.
+To clean your complexion without causing it to become flaky and dry, consider switching to a cream cleanser during colder months.
+Gel or foaming cleansers may be a bit too harsh for use during the winter because in addition to removing surface dirt, sweat, and oil, they may also strip your skin of the little natural moisture it has left—and this is oil you’ll want to preserve, not eliminate completely.
+A cream-based cleanser, like the L'Oréal Paris Age Perfect Nourishing Cream Cleanser, can still deliver a clean, fresh feel while helping skin to retain its natural moisture.

-Another product to try to avoid stripping your skin of the little natural moisture it has during colder months is micellar water, which can be used to remove your makeup and even cleanse your skin.
-Micellar water can remove makeup and clear away surface impurities while hydrating your skin at the same time.
+Another product to use in order to help avoid stripping your skin of the little natural moisture it has during colder months is micellar water, which can be used to remove your makeup and cleanse your skin.
+Micellar water can remove makeup and clear away surface impurities while also hydrating your skin at the same time.
 How cool is that?
-Better yet, it requires no water for wetting or rinsing your skin and the formula dries without having to be rubbed or patted, again removing an element of your skin care routine that can exacerbate dryness.
+Better yet, it requires no water for wetting or rinsing your skin and the formula dries without having to be rubbed or patted—again, removing an element of your skin care routine that can exacerbate dryness.
 Reach for a micellar water formulated for dry skin, such as the L'Oréal Paris Micellar Cleansing Water Complete Cleanser – Normal to Dry Skin.

-Winter dry skin buster #3: Chemical exfoliator: A chemical exfoliator involves the use of beta-hydroxy acid—salicylic acid—alpha-hydroxy acids—glycolic acid, citric acid, tartaric acid, lactic acid, among others—or enzymes—pumpkin, papaya, etc.—to chemically break down surface buildup says Skincare.com.
-While mechanical—or physical – exfoliation, like with a salt or sugar scrub, may be too harsh on already dry skin.
-Chemical exfoliators typically are more gentle on your skin, using the solution from the pre-soaked pad to gradually dissolve away dead skin cells that can cause a dry, flaky-looking complexion.
-Consider exfoliating with a chemical exfoliator about two or three times a week after cleansing.
-This will help dissolve away dry, dead skin cells, revealing brighter, younger-looking cells that were hidden underneath the flaky, dull buildup—all without over-drying your skin!
+A chemical exfoliator involves the use of beta-hydroxy acid (salicylic acid), alpha-hydroxy acids (glycolic acid, citric acid, tartaric acid, lactic acid, among others), or enzymes (pumpkin, papaya, etc.) to chemically break down surface buildup.
+While mechanical exfoliation (i.e. scrubbing) with a salt or sugar scrub may be too harsh on skin that’s already dry, chemical exfoliators are typically gentler on skin.
+Consider jumping on the chemical exfoliator bandwagon and using a gentle peel pad, like the L'Oréal Paris Revitalift Bright Reveal Brightening Daily Peel Pads, two or three times a week after cleansing.
+This will help dissolve away dry, dead skin cells to reveal the brighter, younger-looking skin that was hidden underneath all that flaky, dull buildup—all without over-drying your skin!

-Winter dry skin buster #6: Face mask.
-Two to three times a week, apply an illuminating face mask to provide your skin with an extra dose of hydrating moisture.
+Two to three times a week, apply a hydrating face mask to clean skin for an extra dose of moisture—and self-care!
 Sometimes, if a skin care concern, like winter skin dryness, isn’t given a little special attention is can be difficult to sufficiently address.
-Putting forth a concentrated effort, like applying a face mask to your weekly skin care routine, may be just what your winter dry skin needs.
-Look for a formula that can moisturize and illuminate your dry skin and stay away from mattifying face masks that may pull out too much of your skin’s natural moisture that it desperately needs now.
+Putting forth a concentrated effort, like adding a face mask to your weekly skin care routine, may be just what your dry skin needs.
+Look for a formula that can moisturize and illuminate your dry skin and stay away from mattifying face masks which may do the opposite of what you’re looking for.

 Replenish your skin with another surge of moisture at night, when your skin’s recuperating abilities are optimal.
-Whether you reach for a night cream or overnight mask, be sure that you apply it with gentle, upward motions and make sure you’re using a formula that’s nourishing.
+Whether you reach for a night cream or an overnight mask, be sure that you apply it with gentle, upward motions and make sure you’re using a formula that’s nourishing.
 If you have mature skin, which tends to get extra, extra dry, try the L'Oréal Paris Age Perfect Hydra Nutrition Manuka Honey Night Balm.